 Are your kids are begging to visit Universal Orlando’s Wizarding World of Harry Potter – Diagon Alley?
-Do you fear the crowds of Potterheads descending on the exciting new 20 acre theme park expansion opening July 8, 2014?
-Never fear, I received a special sneak peek first look of Diagon Alley during a media preview, and provide this survival guide with tips and tricks for managing and dealing with the crowds flocking to the hottest theme park property on the planet in the summer of 2014.
+Do you fear the 20 acre theme park land will be stuffed to the gills with crowds of Potterheads?
+Never fear, I’ve compiled this survival guide with tips and tricks for managing and dealing with the crowds flocking to the hottest theme park property on the planet.
 Continue reading for our Diagon Alley Survival Guide.

 1.)
 Stay Onsite at a Universal Orlando Resort Hotel

 Universal Orlando has four on-site hotels, and staying at any of these properties provides one hour early admission to the theme parks.

 This benefit is HUGE!
 Take advantage of the extra hour perk from staying at a Universal hotel to get into the park, over to Diagon Alley, and knock off the centerpiece attraction, Harry Potter and the Escape from Gringotts, first thing before lines get long.

 If staying at one of the Universal Orlando onsite hotels is out of your budget, consider staying off property for part of your stay, and move to the least expensive onsite Universal Orlando hotel the night before visiting Diagon Alley.